Home > Health insurance Marketplace > Pennsylvania

 This guide, including the FAQs below, was developed to help you choose the right Pennsylvania health insurance plan for you and your family.
 The options found in Pennsylvania’s ACA Health Insurance Marketplace can be a good choice for individuals and families who don’t have access to employer-sponsored health insurance or government-run coverage like Medicare or Medicaid.

 Pennsylvania uses a fully state-based health insurance Marketplace known as Pennie to enroll its residents in ACA Marketplace plans.
 The Marketplace provides access to health insurance products from private insurers.
-The Pennsylvania Health Insurance Marketplace is robust, with 14 insurers offering coverage for 2025.
-All 14 will continue to offer coverage in 2026, albeit with two carriers transitioning their enrollees to new plans3 (details below).
+The Pennsylvania Health Insurance Marketplace is robust, with 14 insurers offering coverage for 2026.
+These are the same carriers that offered plans in 2025, although two of the carriers are transitioning their enrollees to new plans3 (details below).

-As described below, Pennsylvania has been considering a state-funded subsidy program that would stack on top of the federal ACA subsidies to make coverage more affordable for lower-income Pennie enrollees.
-Pennie officials had hoped that the state-funded subsidies would become available in the fall of 2024, but funding was not available for that.
-The state began planning for the subsidies to become available in the fall of 2025, to make 2026 coverage more affordable,4 but state funding had not been allocated as of August 2025.
-The program cannot begin until state funding is provided.5 Several other states already offer state-funded subsidies, in addition to the ACA’s federal subsidies.
+As described below, Pennsylvania has been considering a state-funded subsidy program that would stack on top of the federal ACA subsidies to make coverage more affordable for lower-income Pennie enrollees, but that program is not yet available because state funding has not been allocated.
+Several other states already offer state-funded subsidies, in addition to the ACA’s federal subsidies.

-Pennsylvania also has an “easy enrollment” program that allows uninsured residents to access Pennsylvania health insurance via their state tax returns.6 The state also established a reinsurance program that took effect in 2021, helping to keep unsubsidized individual/family health insurance premiums lower than they would otherwise be.7
+Pennsylvania has an “easy enrollment” program that allows uninsured residents to access Pennsylvania health insurance via their state tax returns.4 The state also established a reinsurance program that took effect in 2021, helping to keep unsubsidized individual/family health insurance premiums lower than they would otherwise be.5

 Frequently asked questions about health insurance in Pennsylvania